 Wear anything which feels comfortable & supportive but doesn’t restrict movement.

 How do I book & pay for my classes?

-We recommend downloading the glofox app to your phone- it’s really easy to use & gives you access to everything from your membership details to workshops.
+We recommend downloading the glofox app to your phone- it’s really easy to use & gives you access to everything.

 You can also book through the website on the ‘BOOK A CLASS’ page.

 What if I can't make it to my class?

 If you are unable to attend a class you have booked please let us know asap by cancelling on the app or clicking the link in your confirmation email.
 Late cancellations (8hrs or less before class time) & non-attendance are non-refundable.

 Classes cancelled outside the late cancellation will be credited on your booking account-this will automatically be used for your next class.

 I have an injury or have had surgery, am I ok to do yoga?